-The Business and Enterprise Programme is designed to provide students aged 16-18 with a summer course consisting of both academic classes in international business and group activities focusing on leadership.
-The course is aimed at students who plan to study business at University – the business leaders of the future!
+The Business and Enterprise Programme is designed to provide students aged 16-18 with a summer course consisting of academic classes in international business and group activities focusing on leadership.
+The course is aimed at students who plan to study business at university – the business leaders of the future.

-Students are taught the principles of business management, economics and finance in small groups, and will be given the opportunity to learn the principles of accounting, finance, marketing, human resources and business ethics.
+Students are taught the principles of business management, economics and finance in small groups, and learn the principles of accounting, finance, marketing, human resources and business ethics.

-In addition to the academic classes, skills-based workshops will develop the students’ presentation and leadership skills for the benefit of their future business goals.
-The programme will include a competitive element in which students will work as a group to research, design and market a new business idea.
+In addition to the academic classes, skills-based workshops develop the students’ presentation and leadership skills for the benefit of their future business goals.
+The programme includes a competitive element in which students work as a group to research, design and market a new business idea.

 The Business and Enterprise Programme is designed to provide students with the strong theoretical and practical foundations needed to be successful in the field of business and enterprise, from setting up start-ups to working in large, multinational corporations.

-Students will develop their knowledge of all aspects of running a business, such as accounting and finance, marketing, human resources, market research, business ethics and what makes businesses fail – all valuable preparation for a business career.
-Students will also look at real-life case studies and be set fun business challenges of their own, giving them a deeper appreciation of what’s involved in setting up and running a business, and of the hard work that goes into developing, researching and bringing a product or service to market.
+Students develop their knowledge of all aspects of running a business, such as accounting and finance, marketing, human resources, market research, business ethics and what makes businesses fail – all valuable preparation for a business career.
+Students also look at real-life case studies, and are set fun business challenges of their own, giving them a deeper appreciation of what’s involved in setting up and running a business, and of the hard work that goes into developing, researching and bringing a product or service to market.

 By the end of this course, students will: